-- Female genital mutilation (FGM), sometimes called "female cutting" or "female circumcision", is described by the World Health Organization (WHO) as comprising "all procedures that involve partial or total removal of the external female genitals, or other injury to the female genital organs for non-medical reasons" - NOTE: Although sometimes called "female circumcision."
-FGM is not the same as male circumcision. - The United States also uses this definition in its efforts to end the practice
+Female genital mutilation (FGM), sometimes called "female cutting" or "female circumcision", is described by the World Health Organization (WHO) as comprising "all procedures that involve partial or total removal of the external female genitals, or other injury to the female genital organs for non-medical reasons".

+• The United States also uses this definition in its efforts to end the practice.